joelbowen/joel-dot-software/content/blog/6-principles-of-application-design-and-software-architecture/index.md

 When creating software architectures, evaluating cost can end up being the last step in the process.
 Discovering you've proposed a costly solution means you have to _rework_ your architecture, which is only slightly better than having to rework your software.

-It is essential to gain at least a cursory understanding of the businesses tolerance and expectation for cost.
+**It is essential to gain at least a cursory understanding of the businesses tolerance and expectation for cost**.
 With this knowledge, you can find ways to reduce the total cost of ownership throughout the process by thoroughly evaluating costs.

 One method of reducing Total Cost of Ownership (TCO) may be selecting off-the-shelf solutions or partnering with vendors.
 These solutions can provide functionality and services that adhere to the businesses desired quality attributes.